-Health Catalyst created a scholarship for women interested in starting a career in technology.
-The selected scholarship candidate will receive full-paid tuition for DevMountain’s software quality assurance (QA) program or web development program and will be a strong candidate for internships in Health Catalyst’s Technology Department in early 2019.
+Health Catalyst is pleased to offer a scholarship program to encourage diverse candidates from all walks of life to pursue a career in technology.
+The selected scholarship candidate will receive full-paid tuition for Devmountain’s web development program and will be a strong candidate for internships in Health Catalyst’s Technology Department in early 2020.
+This scholarship is for the Devmountain Web Development course in Lehi, UT, beginning on December 16 (apply by Dec 9).
+This scholarship includes housing at Devmountain’s facilities during the course of the 13-week, immersive bootcamp, if needed.

 To participate in this scholarship, the applicant must:

-- Have effective written, verbal communication and presentation skills
+- Effective written and verbal communication and presentation skills

-- Know how to adapt to change and learn new technologies quickly
+- Ability to adapt to change and learn new technologies quickly

-- Have a desire to pursue a career in software engineering
+- Strong desire to pursue a career in Software Engineering

-- Be willing to relocate in or near Salt Lake City, Utah
+- Willing to relocate or are located in or near the Salt Lake City metro area

 Health Catalyst, a data warehousing, analytics and outcomes-improvement company that helps healthcare organizations, is committed to creating a diverse and inclusive workplace.
-As part of their efforts, they created this Women in Engineering Scholarship to advocate for those who are currently underrepresented in the tech industry.
+As part of their efforts, they created this Diversity in Engineering Scholarship to advocate for those who are currently underrepresented in the tech industry.
+Diversity includes differences in gender, ethnicity, age, sexual orientation, gender identity, religion, disability status, work experience, and so many other variations in the human experience.

-As a coding bootcamp striving to help women start careers in technology, we are excited to see Health Catalyst sponsor a qualified individual to receive their education at DevMountain.
-Together, we believe that the only way to drive change is to invest in developing and supporting women engineers.
+As a coding bootcamp striving to increase diversity in technology, we are excited to see Health Catalyst sponsor a qualified individual to receive their education at Devmountain.
+Together, we believe that the only way to drive change is to invest in developing and supporting diverse groups of engineers.

-We not only hope that many women will apply for this scholarship, but that they will also make an effort to receive a technology-based education regardless if they are the chosen candidate.
+We not only hope that many people will apply for this scholarship, but that they will also make an effort to receive a technology-based education regardless if they are the chosen candidate.

 Scholarship, Program, and Housing Details

-The Women in Engineering Scholarship is open to female candidates who are hard-working and have an interest in starting a career in technology.
-A candidate will be selected by Health Catalyst and will have the option to take either the Software QA or Web Development Program at DevMountain.
+The Diversity in Engineering Scholarship is open to candidates who are hard-working and have an interest in starting a career in technology.
+A candidate will be selected by Health Catalyst and will go through the Web Development Program at Devmountain.

-Applicants will be applying for the following courses and dates:
+Applicants will be applying for the following course and date:

-DevMountain’s Web Development Immersive Course includes 13 weeks of in-person instruction on coding in Provo, Utah.
+Devmountain’s Web Development Immersive Course includes 13 weeks of in-person instruction on coding in Lehi, Utah.
 Throughout the 13 weeks, you will receive instruction and guidance from a team of experienced web developers.
 By the end of your 13th week, you will walk away with a better understanding for how to code the front-end and back-end of a website.

 How to Apply

-If you are interested in the Women in Engineering Scholarship and identify as a female, we encourage you to apply now.
-Health Catalyst will close the scholarship as soon as they find a candidate, but no earlier than October 5, 2018.
+If you are interested in the Diversity in Engineering Scholarship, we encourage you to apply now.
+Health Catalyst will close the scholarship as soon as they find a candidate, but no earlier than Dec 9, 2019.
 Make sure you apply before that date.

 - Your name, email, phone number, and location